tristanjuricek/knockoff/literate/Part 3. Extensions/Part 3.B. LaTeX.markdown

     toLatex( knockoff( markdownString ) )

 Since it's just string building, you can alternatively pass in your own `Writer`.

+Usage of these files will probably be as fragments included in other documents, just like XHTML usage.
+That means you won't get all the heading front matter, etc.

 ### Correctness with bold and emphasis